knowit/frontiers-guidelines/template.md

 <a id="guidelinesmd-vs-readmemd"></a>

-### GUIDELINES.md vs README.md
+### CONTRIBUTING.md vs README.md

-We suggest using your project's README file for information about installing, running and configuring the application.
-The GUIDELINES.md files can be used to cover the development practices your team adopts when working on the project.
+We suggest using your project's README.md file for information about installing, running and configuring the application.
+The CONTRIBUTING.md file can be used to cover the development practices your team adopts when working on the project.

 <a id="getting-started"></a>